 What Causes Cat Allergies?

 A common misconception about cat allergies is that people are allergic to the cat’s fur.
-Though in some cases this might be true, it is more likely that the individual suffering allergies are actually allergic to a particular protein known as Fel d 1, which exists within a cat’s dander, saliva, or urine (source 1).
+Though in some cases this might be true, it is more likely that the individual suffering from allergies is actually allergic to a particular protein known as Fel d 1, which exists within a cat’s dander, saliva, or urine (source 1).